MicrosoftDocs/azure-docs/articles/iot-hub/security-baseline.md

 ## Logging and monitoring

-*For more information, see [Security control: Logging and monitoring](/azure/security/benchmarks/security-control-logging-monitoring).*
+*For more information, see the [Azure Security Benchmark: Logging and monitoring](/azure/security/benchmarks/security-control-logging-monitoring).*

 ### 2.1: Use approved time synchronization sources